British Sprint Championship Round

 - March 73B [722-5] (Richard Lester): New for STP-March number two driver Niki Lauda for F2 in 1972 (won at Oulton Park in March), then for Pedro de Lamare in Torneio do Brasil.
 To Robert Cooper (High Wycombe, Buckinghamshire) for Formula Atlantic 1973, and rebuilt mid-season to 73B spec.
 Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath, Ireland) for Irish Formula Atlantic in 1974, 1975 and early 1976.
 To John Ledlie in 1976, then sold to Richard Lester (Yoxall, Staffordshire) for sprints from 1978 to 1984.
 With Keith Wanklyn (Wimborne) for hillclimbs from 1985 to 1990.
 Via three other owners to John Gale (Sydney, NSW, Australia) 2006.
-Sold to Steve Weller (Sydney, NSW) in 2017.
+Sold to Australian-resident Englishman Steve Weller (Sydney, NSW) in 2017, who moved the car to the UK.

 - Brabham BT30 (Bob Penzer): Tony Street (Wellesbourne, Warwickshire) raced a Brabham BT30 in sprints and hillclimbs in 1973.
 The origins of the car are currently unknown but Malcolm Orme recalls that the car he and Bob Penzer used in speed events between 1976 and 1978 had previously been driven by Street.
 Penzer had bought the car from John Hinley (Knowle, Warwickshire) so this would be the BT30 that John Hinley ran at Curborough in 1974 and advertised in May 1974 with a 1930cc BDA.
 It is also likely that this was the 2-litre "BT30/35" used at Curborough in June 1975 by Tony Sofiano (Harborne, Birmingham) and John Parsons, managers of The Elbow Room nightclub in Aston.
 Parsons advertised this car with a 1920cc BDG and mentioning BT35 fuel tanks in October 1975.
 The last known appearance of this car was when driven by Bob Penzer in a sprint at Oulton Park in April 1978.
 Penzer later sold the Brabham back to Hinley in a deal on the Lola T332C that Penzer drove in 1979.
 Subsequent history unknown.